Getbricked/MembershipUNOB/Readme.md

 Before running the program please create these following files!

+1. "systemdata.json" - This file will contain students information.
+You can keep it blank.

+## In "untils" folder:

-1. "credentials.json" with this format:
+2. "a_credentials.json" with this format:

 ```json
 {